Our Story

 Michelle Ostermann

-Michelle has over 28 years of experience in the global investment industry.
-She has held senior positions at several leading firms, including Sun Life Global Investments, where she managed a $10 billion fund-of-funds portfolio; Manulife Investments, where she headed up a $35-billion annuity product line; and British Columbia Investment Management, where she managed the client portfolios and $150 billion total fund serving consecutively as Senior Vice President, Corporate and Investor Relations, and Senior Vice President, Investment Risk, Strategy and Research.
+Michelle joined the PPF as CEO in April 2024.
+She has over 30 years of experience in the global pensions and investment industry and has held senior positions at several leading firms including Sun Life Global Investments where she managed a $10 billion fund-of-funds portfolio; Manulife Investments where she headed up a $35 billion annuity product line; and British Columbia Investment Management where she led the $150 billion total fund strategy, investment risk, client portfolios and communication teams.

-Before joining PSP Investments, Michelle was Managing Director at Railpen Investments in London, where she was ultimately responsible for the $50 billion railway workers pension fund.
+Michelle was Managing Director at Railpen Investments in the UK where she was ultimately responsible for the £30 billion railway workers’ pension fund.
 In this capacity, she oversaw the entire investment business including investment and operational activities.
+Most recently Michelle was the Senior Vice President and Global Head of the $120 billion Capital Markets team at PSP Investments, the fourth largest pension fund in Canada.

 Michelle Ostermann